gatsbyjs/gatsby/docs/docs/how-to-contribute.md

 helpful to see the flow of actions and built-up state for a site you're working on or if adding new functionality to core.
-We leverage [Remote Redux Devtools](https://github.com/zalmoxisus/remote-redux-devtools) and [RemoteDev Server](https://github.com/zalmoxisus/remotedev-server) to give you use the Redux devtools extension for debugging Gatsby.
+We leverage [Remote Redux Devtools](https://github.com/zalmoxisus/remote-redux-devtools) and [RemoteDev Server](https://github.com/zalmoxisus/remotedev-server) to help you debug Gatsby.

 To use this, first install [redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension)